Teaching Conference Support

 - Discipline-specific conferences with significant focus on pedagogical practices or educational research within the discipline.

 - Workshops or trainings focusing on the development of advanced pedagogical practices or approaches.
 Priority will be given to proposals specifying such workshops in the New York City region.

-CTL will review applications to confirm whether the specified conference or training qualifies for this support.
-Interested graduate students are welcome to send inquiries about whether a conference qualifies before filling out an application – send questions to CTLgrads@columbia.edu.
+CTL reviews applications to confirm whether the specified conference or training qualifies for this support.
+Interested graduate students are welcome to send inquiries about this program to CTLgrads@columbia.edu.